sensedeep/dynamodb-onetable/README.md

 If the schema specifies that an attribute must be unique, OneTable will create a special item in the database to enforce the uniqueness.
 This item will be an instance of the Unique model with the primary key set to `_unique:Model:Attribute:Value`.
 The created item and the unique item will be created in a transparent transaction so that the item will be created only if all the unique fields are truly unique.
 The `remove` API will similarly remove the special unique item.

-The optional params are described below in [Model API Params](#params).
+The optional params are described in [Model API Params](#params).

 <a name="model-find"></a>
 #### async find(properties, params = {})

 Find items in the database.
 This API wraps the DynamoDB `query` method.

-The `properties` parameter is a Javascript hash containing the required keys or fields that are used to create the keys.
+The `properties` parameter is a Javascript hash containing the required keys or fields that are used to create the primary key.

 Additional fields supplied in `properties` are used to construct a filter expression which is applied by DynamoDB after reading the data but before returning it to the caller.
 OneTable will utilize fields in `properties` that correspond to the schema attributes for the model.
 Superfluous property fields will be ignored in the filter expression.

 If `find` is called without a sort key, `find` will utilize the model type as a sort key prefix and return all matching model items.
 This can be used to fetch all items that match the primary hash key and are of the specified model type.

-The `find` method returns a list of Javascript properties created for each item after applying any schema mappings.
-Hidden attributes will not be returned.
+The `find` method returns an array of items after applying any schema mappings.
+Hidden attributes in items will not be returned.

 #### Pagination